dasamantaraoaditya/annotation-fw-backend/README.md

 To setup the flask project follow the below steps:

+## Prerequisites
+Install a version of Python 3.
+Install VS code or Pycharm

 ## setup venv
 #### Linux
 sudo apt-get install python3-venv    # If needed